gomesluiz/long-lived-bug-bert-prediction/README.md

-# Bug Severity Predictor for Mozilla
+# Long-Lived Bug Classifier Based on BERT

-This repository contains code and associated files for deploying a bug severity predictor for Mozilla projects using Heroku.
+This repository contains code and associated files for deploying into Heroku of a long-lived bug classifier for Bugzilla projects.

 ## Project Overview